-In the immediate wake of stay at home orders, New York City’s City Harvest – the nation’s largest food rescue operation – saw food donations rise.
+In the immediate wake of stay at home orders due to the coronavirus, New York City’s City Harvest – the nation’s largest food rescue operation – saw food donations rise.
 The organization collects food that would otherwise be thrown out and distributes it to other partner organizations focused on feeding people who are experiencing food insecurity.
 Wholesalers donated fresh fruit, vegetables, meats, cheeses and other items to the organization, as they were no longer able to sell meat and produce to the city’s nearly 27,000 restaurants and caterers shutting their doors.

 City Harvest, the nation’s largest food rescue operation, is helping people experiencing food insecurity